5 Key Financial Ratios and How to Use Them?

 Return on Equity (ROE)

 The ROE measures the return percentage on the amount invested in the business.
-It indicates how efficiently a company is making profits using the investors’ money.
+It indicates the company’s efficiency in making profits using the investors’ money.

 Return on Equity = Net Income / Shareholders’ Equity